hodgesds/perf_exporter/README.md

 Prometheus compatible metrics.

 ## Configuration
-The configuration format allows you to specific specific profilers at the subsytem level.
+The configuration format allows you to specific profilers at the subsytem level.
 For each subsytem individual events can be configured.
 Note that configuring a subsystem event for a specific processor isn't supported as of now.
 To find available events for your system you can use the perf tooling (i.e. `perf list`) or you can read directly from tracefs `available_events` in combination with the `tools/tracepoint2yaml` script.
 Here is a rough example of a configuration file to get started (note this is ***highly*** system